-3.1.3.1 Mechanical equipment, such as foam mixers, reservoirs, cylinders or vessels containing extinguishing medium or compressed air, inert gas generators, or high expansion foam generators, refrigerating plants, etc., as well as the starting controls of all fire extinguishing systems, except for the water fire main system, shall be arranged as a rule in fire extinguishing medium located below deck or having no access from the open deck shall be provided with mechanical ventilation system in compliance with 12.9.1, Part VIII "Systems and Piping".
+3.1.3.1 Mechanical equipment, such as foam mixers, reservoirs, cylinders or vessels containing extinguishing medium or compressed air, inert gas generators, or high expansion foam generators, refrigerating plants, etc., as well as the starting controls of all fire extinguishing systems, except for the water fire main system, shall be arranged as a rule in fire extinction stations outside the protected spaces (refer also to 3.1.3.5).
+Spaces for storage of fire extinguishing medium located below deck or having no access from the open deck shall be provided with mechanical ventilation system in compliance with 12.9.1, Part VIII "Systems and Piping".